valohai/valohai-utils/README.md

 # Logging

-Valohai platform parses JSON logs as metadata.
+You can log metrics using the [Valohai metadata system](https://docs.valohai.com/executions/metadata/) and then render interactive graphs on the web interface.
+The `valohai-utils` logger will print JSON logs that Valohai will parse as metadata.

 It is important for visualization that logs for single epoch are flushed out as a single JSON object.